lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

     // RGBA
     private static final int BYTES_PER_PIXEL = 4;
     ...
-    private void createStgBuffer(MemoryStack stack, Device device, ByteBuffer data) {
+    private void createStgBuffer(Device device, ByteBuffer data) {
         int size = width * height * BYTES_PER_PIXEL;
         stgBuffer = new VulkanBuffer(device, size, VK_BUFFER_USAGE_TRANSFER_SRC_BIT,
                 VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT | VK_MEMORY_PROPERTY_HOST_COHERENT_BIT);
-        PointerBuffer pp = stack.mallocPointer(1);
-        vkCheck(vkMapMemory(device.getVkDevice(), stgBuffer.getMemory(), 0,
-                stgBuffer.getAllocationSize(), 0, pp), "Failed to map memory");
+        long mappedMemory = stgBuffer.map();

-        ByteBuffer buffer = pp.getByteBuffer(size);
+        ByteBuffer buffer = MemoryUtil.memByteBuffer(mappedMemory, (int) stgBuffer.getRequestedSize());
         buffer.put(data);
         data.flip();

-        vkUnmapMemory(device.getVkDevice(), stgBuffer.getMemory());
+        stgBuffer.unMap();
     }
     ...
   }
 ```

 We just create a new `VulkanBuffer` instance which size will be calculated assuming a RGBA model with one byte per channel.
 The buffer will be used to transfer the image data, this is why we use the `VK_BUFFER_USAGE_TRANSFER_SRC_BIT` flag and the `VK_MEMORY_PROPERTY_HOST_VISIBLE_BIT` (we will be loading the image from our application).
 We do not want to perform any flush operation while transferring the data so we also use the `VK_MEMORY_PROPERTY_HOST_COHERENT_BIT` flag.
-After the buffer has been created, we just map the memory associated to it ans we just copy the image contents.
+After the buffer has been created, we just map the memory associated to it and copy the image contents.

 The `Texture` class defines a `cleanup` method to free the resources and special method named `cleanupStgBuffer` to free the staging buffer when is no longer needed.
 It also provides some *getters* to get the path to the file used to load the texture and the image view.